 - A visual inspection of all the wiring and components is also crucial.
 Look for burns, broken wires, and corrosion inside electrical connectors and sensors.

 - Testing the wiring requires electrical automotive repair knowledge, including using a digital multimeter and reading wiring diagrams.
 You must ensure the wiring carries the correct voltages and the throttle position sensor is outputting voltages within its normal operating range.
-The only way to access this information is through repair manuals online or through the dealer usually paid for.
+The only way to access this information is through repair manuals online or through the dealer, usually paid for.

 - We could confidently tell this was the issue due to the symptoms and specific trouble codes.
 With it also being a newer vehicle, it was less likely to be anything else causing the issue.
 However, this is not always the case and varies from each vehicle.
-Use your best judgment and always do a full diagnosis when an issue such as this comes up.
+Use your best judgment and always make a full diagnosis when an issue such as this comes up.

 Diagnostic Trouble Codes